malloc47/term-do/README.md

 and `term-do`'s code has bit-rotted significantly.
 But I still haven't found a terminal completion that matches `ido-mode` closely enough for my tastes.
-Hopefully one day I can resurrect `term-do`, possibly in the form of a `zsh` plugin or other similar form to fill this niche.
+Hopefully one day I can resurrect `term-do`, possibly in the form of a `zsh` plugin or similar to fill this niche.

 [1]: https://en.wikipedia.org/wiki/GNOME_Do
 [2]: https://www.emacswiki.org/emacs/InteractivelyDoThings